jfabdo/SecretSanta/README.md

 This year, I decided to fix it as well as making it into a class as it should be.
 This can be pulled into any python program and used however you choose, whether you want it to text everyone their assigned recipient for a truely blind Secret Santa experience, or export it as a CSV.
 You choose.

 # Advantages
-Runs in N time, uses random choice without replacement for efficiency.
+Runs in N time.
+Uses random choice without replacement for efficiency.
+Users can be represented by any python or binary object, even employees with the same name, and the system will be able to differentiate them.

 # Usage
 Ex: